Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Significance and Long-Term Impact

-We believe our DSN paper will have long-term impact due to the following three reasons.
-First, it emphasizes and aims to solve an unfavorable trend in DRAM scaling --- an increase in hardware cost to ensure memory reliability.
-Second, it tackles a problem that will become increasingly important in the future --- reducing memory system cost in datacenters.
-Third, it proposes a technique that uses software-hardware co-design to improve memory system reliability, thereby hopefully inspiring future works to exploit software characteristics to improve system reliability and reduce system cost.
+We believe that our DSN 2014 paper~\cite{luodsn14} will have long-term impact for three \chI{major} reasons.
+First, it emphasizes and aims to solve the increasing cost of ensuring memory reliability as the error rates of memory devices continue to grow, \chI{which is a major trend as memory technology scales to smaller technology nodes~\cite{mutlu.date17,mutlu.imw13}}.
+Second, it tackles memory system cost in datacenters, which is a problem that we expect will be increasingly important in the future.
+Third, it proposes a \chI{novel framework} that uses hardware--software co-design to improve memory system reliability \chI{as well as cost}, thereby hopefully inspiring future works to exploit software characteristics to improve system reliability and reduce system cost \chI{(and other important metrics)}.